triplea-maps/imperialism_1974_board_game/README.md

 *   Units being able to be loaded and unloaded on the same turn
 *   Placing built fleets in ports elsewhere than where the wealth to build them came from
 *   Splitting up placement of the initial fleet

+### Credits

+Some of the images (port icon, gear icon, etc) come from [OpenMoji](https://openmoji.org/li) – the open-source emoji and icon project.
+License: CC BY-SA 4.0